osism/documentation/source/configuration/synchronisation.rst

 ===============

-The configuration repository, created using *cookiecutter* needs to be synchronized regularly with https://github.com/osism/cfg-master to obtain any updates.
+The configuration repository, created using *cookiecutter* needs to be synchronized regularly with https://github.com/osism/cfg-generics to obtain any updates.

-``cfg-master`` contains in particular the directory ``environments/manager``, which is needed to initially build the manager node, and is updated on a regular basis.
+``cfg-generics`` contains in particular the directory ``environments/manager``, which is needed to initially build the manager node, and is updated on a regular basis.